-Free Tool To Use: TransUnion
+Free Tool to Use: Credit Karma

-For those who receive irregular pay this can be a bit tricky.
+For those who receive irregular pay, this can be a bit tricky.
 However, you can automate a smaller portion of your finances.
-For example, if you often forget to pay your credit card bill on time consider having just the minimum payment automatically deducted from your bank account.
+For example, if you often forget to pay your credit card bill on time, consider having just the minimum payment automatically deducted from your bank account.
 This way you’ll never have to worry about paying late fees or having your interest rate spike.
 You can always go back and pay more on the bill.

 Make a Plan for Your Financial Goals

 Set your financial goals and make a plan to reach them.
 Be sure to map out a solid route to reach your goals.
 Be specific.
 How much money will it take each month to pay off your debt?
-How much money do you need to save/invest each paycheck to be where you want to be?
+How much money do you need to save/invest of each paycheck to be where you want to be?

-The more specific you make your goals the more likely you are to reach them.
+The more specific you make your goals, the more likely you are to reach them.

-What kind of financial goals have you set for the New Year?
+What kind of financial goals have you set for the new year?